dfinity/motoko/design/IDL.md

 * Simple and canonical constructs (C-like; algebraically: sums, products, exponentials)
 * Extensible, backwards-compatible
 * Well-formedness is checkable and guaranteed by the platform
-* Deterministic mapping to Wasm-level representation
+* Deterministic mapping to serialised representation
 * Human-readable and machine-readable
 * Declarative, usable as input to binding code generators